rbrennan55/project-sports-analytics-NHL/README.md

 Teams Information
 GET https://statsapi.web.nhl.com/api/v1/teams

-Returns a list of data aboutall teams including their id, venue details, division, conference and franchise information.
+Returns a list of data about all teams including their ID's, venue details, division, conference and franchise information.
 ```

 The Team ID's were used to construct two (2) dataframes to associate the Team ID with the Winning teams and losing teams